 ImportError: No module named ‘depthai’

 This indicates that the

-depthai.*.so file could not be loaded.
+depthai was not found by your python interpreter.
 There are a handful of reasons this can fail:

 - Is the DepthAI API installed?
 Verify that it appears when you type:

-- Are you using a supported Python version for your operating system?
-Check that your Python version is supported:
+- Are you using a supported operating system for your operating system?
+If not, you can always install depthai from source: